Greenbaum-Lab/SNPnmi/readme.md

 This is where we store adhoc and dev-test notebooks

 ### config
-This is where we store configuration data for both the cluster enviorment (like root folder) and the different VCFs we use (like name, source, number of individuals etc.)
+This is where we store configuration data for both the cluster environment (like root folder), and the different VCFs we use (like name, source, number of individuals etc.)

 # Steps